mandanaD/hangman/README.md

 # Hangman Game

 Welcome to my Hangman game, built to practice TypeScript with React.
-You can try out the game by clicking the link below:
+It's a fun word-guessing challenge that you can play right in your browser and even install as a Progressive Web App (PWA) for offline play!

 ## [Play the Game Here](https://mandanad.github.io/hangman/)